 Ark Teacher Training is committed to eliminating discrimination and encouraging diversity amongst our employees and trainees.
 Our aim is that our cohort will be truly representative of all sections of society and that each employee and trainee feels respected and able to give their best.
 To that end we are committed to provide equality and fairness for all in our recruitment and employment practices and not to discriminate on grounds of age, disability, gender reassignment, marriage/civil partnership status, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
 We oppose all forms of unlawful and unfair discrimination.

-You’d start your training in September 2017, but there will be several days of induction and a two week summer school taking place between 7th-18th August 2017.
+Ark Teacher Training always begins in September at the start of the academic year; there will be several days of induction and a two week summer school taking place in the summer.

 Unfortunately, no. We can only take on trainees who are ready to start their training next year.
 However, we would love to talk to you about your career path and how to make a strong application when you’re ready to apply.